socameron/lcwgs-lupine/README.md

 ## About the _Lupinus perennis_ dataset

-The _Lupinus perennis_ genomic dataset represents 18 populations sampled across the southern Ontario and the US Midwest.
+The _Lupinus perennis_ genomic dataset represents 18 populations sampled across southern Ontario in Canada and the US Midwest.
 I collected leaf samples from 22+ Wild lupine (_Lupinus perennis_) populations in 2022, 2023, and 2024 and sequenced 18 populations using low coverage whole genome sequencing (lcWGS; about 10x coverage).
-Some populations were sampled by colllaborators in American state agencies.
+Some populations were sampled by colllaborators from US state agencies.

 For 7 populations, the [University of Wisconsin Biotechnology Center DNA Sequencing Facility](https://dnaseq.biotech.wisc.edu/) completed our DNA extractions and the [McGill Genome Centre](https://www.mcgillgenomecentre.ca/) performed the sequencing using Illumina NovaSeq6000.
 For the remaining 11 populations, [Génome Québec](https://genomequebec.com/en/) completed our DNA extractions and sequencing using Illumina NovaSeq X+.